Sayid Jarrah: Season 6

 Sayid, the Man in Black, Claire, Kate Austen, and a group of the Others leave the Temple shortly after.
 In "The Package", the Man in Black asks Sayid to spy on Charles Widmore and his team on the other Island.
-Sayid agrees, but by this time he mentions he is devoid of any emotion: pain, happiness, etc. Upon arriving at the shore of the second Island, he secretly watches a heavily sedated Desmond being dragged out of Widmore's submarine by two of Widmore's members.
+Sayid agrees, but mentions that, by this time, he is devoid of any emotion: pain, happiness, etc. Upon arriving at the shore of the second Island, he secretly watches a heavily sedated Desmond being dragged out of Widmore's submarine by two of Widmore's crew.
 He waits in the sidelines for a few moments, and then he kills several of Widmore's men and has Desmond follow him.
-The next day, he ties him up to a tree and fetches the Man in Black.
-Sayid is ordered to head back to their camp.
-When the Man in Black returns, Sayid asks of Desmond, but the Man in Black tells him not to worry.
-Right after, Hurley, Jack, Frank Lapidus, and Sun arrive.
-Sayid of course shows no surprise at the sight of them.
-When Widmore's team threatens to waylay their camp with artillery shells, the Man in Black orders everyone to start leaving and asks Sayid to kill Desmond.
-Sayid heads to a well wherein Desmond was pushed in by the Man in Black, but instead of killing him, converses with him, and reveals that the Man in Black has promised to resurrect the woman he loves.
+The next day, he ties Desmond to a tree and fetches the Man in Black.
+Sayid is ordered back to their camp.
+When the Man in Black returns, Sayid asks him about Desmond; the Man in Black tells him not to worry.
+Soon after, Hurley, Jack, Frank Lapidus, and Sun arrive.
+Sayid, of course, shows no surprise at the sight of them.
+When Widmore's team threatens to waylay their camp with artillery shells, the Man in Black orders everyone to start leaving and orders Sayid to kill Desmond.
+Sayid heads to the well wherein Desmond was imprisoned by the Man in Black, but instead of killing him, converses with him, and reveals that the Man in Black has promised to resurrect the woman he loves.
 When Desmond asks Sayid why he believes this, Sayid reveals it was the Man in Black who resurrected him after his death.
-Later, Sayid catches up with the Man in Black, telling him he has killed Desmond, which he later tells Jack is false.
-His conversation with Desmond seemed to break the Man in Black's spell over him.
+Later, Sayid catches up with the Man in Black, telling him he has killed Desmond, which he later tells Jack is false; his conversation with Desmond seems to have broken the Man in Black's spell over him.

-The Man in Black plants a bomb in Jack's knapsack in order to kill the candidates, and Sayid later participates in the group's betrayal of the Man in Black.
+The Man in Black plants a bomb in Jack's knapsack in order to kill the candidates, but Sayid later participates in the group's betrayal of the Man in Black.
 Upon boarding Widmore's submarine, the bomb is discovered.
-Sayid tells Jack where to find Desmond and then sacrifices himself to save the others, taking the bomb and running as it explodes.
+Sayid tells Jack where to find Desmond and then sacrifices himself to save the others, taking the bomb and running with it as it explodes.